wsm6636/jitter_event_code/README.md

 version: python3.12

+scipy: import BasinHoping, used to calculate the global maximum reaction time

+numpy, matplotlib: read the csv file storing the data and draw the graph

 ```
-pip install numpy matplotlib scipy seaborn
+pip install scipy numpy matplotlib
 ```

 ### filetree

 1. **analysis.py**: Implementation of Algorithm 2 and the general task chain, and calculation of the maximum reaction time.
 2. **evaluation.py**: Set parameters and output ".csv" result file and two plots

    parameters:

    - num_repeats: number of repeats
    - periods: periods set
    - jitters: percent jitter set, used by max_jitter = percent_jitter * period
    - num_chains: set of number tasks of per chain
 3. **data_{num_repeats}_{timestamp}.csv**

    results_csv: data file with

    - R value = max_reaction_time_of_general_task_chain / max_reaction_time_of_Algorithm2
    - fales percent: is the percentage of failures of Algorithm 2, which because of FINDEFFECTIVESERIES no return value (Alg2 line1)
 4. **percent_{num_repeats}_{timestamp}.png:** Relationship between jitter percentage and failure percentage
 5. **R_{num_repeats}_{timestamp}.png:** R_value distribution of different jitter percentage
 6. **plot.py**: Read ".csv" file and draw the two plots.

 ### use